 Our verdict

-With its 40+ mm stack, the New Balance FuelCell SuperComp Trainer is one of the highest road running shoes ever, so high that it’s not even allowed in World Athletics events.
-For all other situations, especially marathon training, this is a superb max cushioned carbon plated trainer that is so massive, protective, and fun to ride in that it surprised every runner who tested it.
+With its 40+ mm stack, the New Balance FuelCell SuperComp Trainer is one of the tallest road running shoes we have ever tested, so high that it’s not even allowed in World Athletics events.
+For all other situations, especially marathon training, we believe that this is a superb max-cushioned carbon-plated trainer.
+It is so massive, protective, and fun to ride in that we were surprised the first time we used it.

 Pros